AA125122/hello-world/README.md

 # hello-world
 From the Hello World tutorial
-I am a student at Ohio University
+\nI am a student at Ohio University
-I like to play the trumpet
+\nI like to play the trumpet